executors/executors/README.md

 code, it is critical that they be adaptable to a variety of use cases.
-For example, a generic function like `std::invoke()` should be interoperable with as many types of executor as possible, not just that set of executors which natively provide the synchronous, single-agent operation `sync_execute()`.
+For example, a generic function like `std::invoke()` should be interoperable with as many types of executor as possible, not just that set of executors which natively provide the synchronous, single-agent execution function `sync_execute()`.
 To generalize across use cases, we have designed executor customization points to adapt the behavior of an executor when its native behavior is not a precise match for the use case of interest.
-For example, `std::invoke()` may interoperate with an executor which natively provides the operation `async_execute()` by calling the customization point `execute::sync_execute()`.
+For example, `std::invoke()` may interoperate with an executor which natively provides the execution function `async_execute()` by calling the customization point `execute::sync_execute()`.
-This customization point will adapt the executor by calling its natively provided `async_execute()` operation, and wait on the resulting future.
+This customization point will adapt the executor by calling its natively provided `async_execute()` execution function, and wait on the resulting future.
 In this way, generic code may uniformly compose with executors with minimal restriction.

-Our design focuses on defining a set of optional customization points instead of imposing a set of strict executor requirements to maximize the latitude of executor authors.
+Our design focuses on defining a set of optional execution functions instead of imposing a set of strict executor requirements to maximize the latitude of executor authors.
 Rather than prematurely attempt to circumscribe the universe of all possible executors with a set of universal requirements, we believe it is more flexible to identify a set of use cases for work creation which can grow in the future.
-Executor authors may choose to natively support one or more of these use cases by implementing the appropriate customization point, and may opt in to new customization points as they are standardized.
+Executor authors may choose to natively support one or more of these use cases by implementing the appropriate execution function, and may opt in to natively supporting new use cases as they are introduced.
 Due to their adaptability, an executor will be future-proof to new customization points.

 ## Executor type traits